What finasteride is

 - Compare photos over months rather than over days.

-- If you are using finasteride with minoxidil or another modality, track each treatment separately so you can understand the full routine.
+- If you are using finasteride with minoxidil, spironolactone, or another modality, track each treatment separately so you can understand the full routine.

 Finasteride and combination routines

-Many men end up evaluating finasteride as part of a broader treatment stack rather than as an isolated variable.
+Many people evaluate prescription treatment as part of a broader stack rather than as an isolated variable.
+For men, that may mean finasteride with minoxidil or supportive treatments.
+For women, the prescription conversation may involve options such as spironolactone instead.
 That makes disciplined tracking even more important.
-When multiple things change at once, documented timing, adherence, and photos become the only realistic way to understand what happened.
+When multiple things change at once, documented timing, adherence, notes, and photos become the only realistic way to understand what happened.